- Developers

 If a customer sees that the day is supposed to have a high pollen count, they may go out and buy Claratin before their allergies even start bothering them (in other words, they’ll use Claratin’s product before they even actually need it.
 If that’s not good marketing, I’m not sure what is!).

-Features like this help customers rely on your business and keep coming back for more.
+Features like this help customers rely on your business and return for more.

 Integrating Geolocation Into Your Mobile App